CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - from the first example several fields are missing after ontologyName like synonyms, contextOfUse.
 However in other cases they are simply set to empty strings (or null).
 So they should be listed in any case.
 - in response: name should be observationVariableName as in other similar cases.
 - for empty objects in method and scale should be {} - not: null

+# studies germplasm details

+- is grouped both under germplasm and studies!

 # studies table GET